tonyarnold/tonyarnold.github.io/_posts/2014-05-31-autoformatting-your-code.md

 [ClangFormat-Xcode][clangformat-xcode] is an Xcode plugin developed by [Travis Jeffery](https://github.com/travisjeffery) that makes Clang's format tools available within Xcode.

-Travis has made the plugin available via Alcatraz, alternately to install the plugin manually:
+Travis has made the plugin available via [Alcatraz](http://alcatraz.io/).
+Alternately if you wish to install the plugin manually:

 1. Checkout the [git repository][clangformat-xcode]
 2. Build and run the `ClangFormat-Xcode.xcodeproj`